UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-Package-Hub.md

 ## Contributing to Existing Software Package:

 Open build service contains almost all popular open source software packages and chances are that the software you are interested in is already present in a project on OBS server.
-If you are interested in an open source software and you want that software to be present in package hub then search if the package is already present on OBS server or not.
-If yes, then you have less work to do.
-Let us assume that the original software package you want to work on is cacti and OBS username is testuser
+Let us assume that the package you are interested in is alraeady present in openSUSE:Factory project and you want to contribute to that.
+The contribution could b a bux fix, version upgrade, adding a functionality or even adding support for another architecture etc. As said earlier, when you are satisfied with the package in openSUSE:Factory you can send the package to Package Hub by a making a submit request.
+Let us assume that the original software package you want to work on is *_cacti_* and OBS username is *_testuser_*
 {:.justify-class}

 > `<username>` testuser <br/>
 > `<original_package>` cacti

-Let us now look at the steps
+Now, let us now look at the steps invloved
 1. **Step: Devel Project**

    Find the _devel_ project for the package and branch from there.
 To find _devel_ project you can use [OSC](https://en.opensuse.org/openSUSE:OSC).
 For example, if you want to know about the _devel_ project of the cacti package in _openSUSE:Factory_ project you can use following command